Chikungunya: Global Update

 Travel Health Notice

-Consult a health care provider or visit a travel health clinic at least six weeks before you travel.
+Consult a health care provider or visit a travel health clinic preferably six weeks before you travel.

 - If you develop symptoms similar to chikungunya when you are travelling or after you return, see a health care provider and tell them where you have been travelling or living.